📣 MiniMaxx V1 & V2 Tuner Wholesale and Dropshipping

 Let me show this to you really quick.
 I did pull up one valve body that was in stock they’re, trying to charge $ 4,700 for a valve body for a 10-speed Allison.
 It’S just ridiculous.
 I do own a pretty large Diesel Parts Distributing website and we are not going to charge anyone nowhere near that.
 That is not cool, I’m currently a dealer for about 12 different other companies.

 So I’m going to stay in contact with them and see what we can do as far as getting our hands on these valve bodies and putting them on our website just to help.
 Some of you guys out for those of you that have 10speed Allison, but I guess what you guys could do at the very least is just share.
 This video, like it subscribe to the channel, leave a comment below let the algorithm kind of do its thing, and also, if this ever happened to you, please let us know in the comments.
 If anyone has had this issue where their rear wheels actually locked up on them, while they were driving, let us know also let us know in the comments if you are affected by this recall, if you do own one of these trucks, let us know what you Drive pretty curious to see how many people watch this channel that drive these types of vehicles and, of course, if you’ve had any sort of dealings with this recall already, if you’ve already taken your vehicle to the dealership.
 What was your overall experience how’s that going for you, I’m hoping that GM will do the right thing and get these valve bodies installed in every single one of these Transmissions.
-I’M sure GM wants this thing to move as quickly as possible, but I do believe that they should be putting some funds behind this to make sure that their customers are taken care of.
-If you’ve already been subscribed to my channel, you guys already kind of know.
-I’M sort of biased – I mean I own, like seven or eight diesel trucks, and most of them are Chevys.
-I work on them all the time.
-I know the platform very well and that’s probably why I draw to them more, but this is a really bad look for GM.

 At this point – and I know I said in the beginning of this video – that I’m so glad that I didn’t purchase a 2020 plus Duramax, the biggest reason.
 Why is because I knew that that 10-speed Allison Transmission was still questionable at the time, and also I knew that the 17 and 19 uh Duramaxes were the last versions to carry the six-speed Allison Transmission and after reading the reports, it’s a very rare situation when this Happens but it’s a huge heads up, I’m hoping that if you bought one of these trucks or you plan on buying one of these vehicles that you take it to the dealership, get that recall knocked out get that software update, which I think is ridiculous.
 Again.
 The fact they’re just going to cover it up with a software update, but the software update is going to alert you prior to any issues.
 That’S the big key right there and don’t get me wrong other than the transmission issues.